Understanding Brim Shapes in Felt Hats

 Pharrell’s Big Hat Moment and the Long Shadow of Vivienne Westwood

 In 2014, Pharrell Williams walked onto the Grammy stage wearing an oversized felt hat that instantly became a viral sensation.
 But behind the memes and fast-food chain jokes was a story decades in the making, one that began with Vivienne Westwood’s radical 1982 Nostalgia of Mud collection, passed through Malcolm McLaren’s hip-hop collaborations, and found new life in Pharrell’s homage to street culture and avant-garde fashion.
-This article traces the Buffalo hat’s unlikely journey from the runways of punk-era London to hip-hop’s golden age, and from there to the red carpet, museum exhibitions, and the annals of pop-culture history.

 The Dirty Secret Behind Cheap Hats: Why Wool and Polyester Rule the Racks